larscom/ngrx-signals-storage/README.md

   withState({
     count: 0
   }),
-  // state gets removed from storage when count > 5 withStorage('myKey', () => sessionStorage, { removeIf: ({ count }) => count > 5 })
+  // state gets removed from storage when count is higher than 5 withStorage('myKey', () => sessionStorage, { removeIf: ({ count }) => count > 5 })
 )
 ```